CharlieFRuan/charlie-website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a first-year MSCS student at Carnegie Mellon University.

-# My focus is at the intersection of machine learning and systems, with various open-source
-# development experience.
-I am a core contributor to the MLC-LLM project, leading the [WebLLM](https://github.com/mlc-ai/web-llm) project,
-# and have been contributing to the ApacheTVM project.
-I also contributed to Tensorflow as part of
-# Google's TF Runtime team in Summer 2023.

 # Interests to show in About widget
 interests:
   - Machine Learning Systems